OpenCyphal/nunaweb/nunaserver/README.md

 will run a production WSGI server on port 5000.
 You can also configure nginx or most other popular web servers to run nunaserver as a WSGI app.

-Celery is more or less the same as the above dev command.
+The Celery worker can be started in the same way as in the development process.

+Nunaserver builds and outputs zip archives of generated code in the configured output directory (`static/` by default).
 A static file server can be configured using your web server of choice.